 Look out for: What are their priorities?
 What and how much would they want to change?
 If it’s not relevant or they want to change too much, it could be a red flag.
 Listen to their ideas, together with how they would approach making any changes, get their point across and deal with other people.

 It’s widely believed that people who fit into a company culture settle in quicker, get on better with colleagues and add more value to the business.
 Ultimately, attitude and personality are much harder to change than skills and experience (which can be developed over time) so it’s key to employing the right person.
 Will they fit into the organisation?
 Will their values and behaviours be in line with those of the company?
 Ask questions to find out how they would react to tricky or difficult situations and how they would get on with colleagues and management.
 It’s also helpful to understand the candidate’s future career goals and decide whether they match those of the company.

 The final interview is the last chance to address any deal-breakers that have the potential to unravel the whole process.
 Reviewing things like notice periods, holiday plans and any other requirements will ensure there are no sudden deal-breakers that come up at the last minute.
 If it ends up being a difficult choice in deciding between two excellent candidates, answers to these questions can sometimes help with the decision.
 However, if you have engaged a specialist Accounting Recruitment Agency to help, they would ensure that all parties are clear on the expectations throughout the process.

-Final round interview questions are essential in establishing who will be best for the business.
-Hopefully, having met with a candidate multiple times and asking a range of different questions, you will have a much better understanding of their skills, capabilities and (most importantly) whether they would be a good fit.
+The final round interview questions are essential in establishing who will be best for the business.
+Hopefully, having met with a candidate multiple times and asked a range of different questions, you will have a much better understanding of their skills, capabilities and (most importantly) whether they would be a good fit.
 If you’re looking for support with hiring in the Sydney Accounting market, get in touch with the team at Richard Lloyd Accounting Recruitment.

 Follow us on LinkedIn for more recruitment tips and insights.